Representative Leadership Activities

 - Senior Editor of the Journal of Organizational Computing and Electronic Commerce, a prestigious international scholarly research journal.
 The journal is published by Taylor & Francis, the world’s oldest and highly renowned publisher.

 - Launched a game changing publishing initiative by establishing a Cybersecurity Editorial Board of Practitioners to actively engage in the review process.
-Successfully nurtured the development and acceptance of four cybersecurity research articles in 2018.
+Successfully nurtured the development and acceptance of six cybersecurity research articles during the 2018-2019 period.

 Chairman, The University of Georgia’s Program Review and Assessment Committee (2013-2017)